 How can you increase the value or saleability of your property?
-Maximising the sales potential of your biggest asset makes sound financial sense, so read on for 11 tips on how to do exactly that.
+Maximising the sales potential of your biggest asset makes sound financial sense - read on for 11 tips on how to do exactly that.

 1. Consider your potential buyer

-Do your research and work out the buyers a property like yours is most likely to attract then make sure that you present the property accordingly.
-For example, this can determine whether you present a spare room as an office, play room, gym or study.
+Do your research and work out the buyer a property like yours is most likely to attract, then make sure that you present the property accordingly.
+For example, this can determine whether you present a spare room as an office, playroom, gym or study.

 2. Fix structural problems

-Before you even begin to consider cosmetic improvements make sure you fix any major structural problems.
-Cosmetic solutions can hide problems from potential buyers but are very unlikely to fool a valuer and this may have a negative impact on your valuation.
+Before you even begin to consider cosmetic improvements, make sure you fix any major structural problems.
+Cosmetic solutions can hide problems from potential buyers, but are very unlikely to fool a valuer, which may have a negative impact on your valuation.

 3. Install or update central heating